The Importance of Rituals

 Discipline is all about aligning the psyche (feminine) and desire (masculine) with the intellect (logos).
 Ritual helps with this because it creates space for the spirit (masculine) to germinate in the body (feminine) through the use of physical means combined with the imagination (feminine) to bring harmony.
 Without harmony between opposing forces in our being, it is not possible to stay on track.

-I pray this post is helpful to those of you who aren’t sure about if it’s possible to glorify God through the use of cards in your contemplative practice.
+I pray this post is helpful to those of you who aren’t sure if it’s possible to glorify God through the use of cards in your contemplative practice.